-Austria’s largest company, OMV AG, has been the Russian gas industry’s main business partner for over 40 years.
+Austria’s largest company, OMV AG, has been the Russian gas industry’s main business partner for over 45 years.
 Until 1994, this company was 100% state-owned.
-The state remains its largest shareholder (via the Austrian Industrial Holding), with a 31.5% stake in OMV.
+OMV’s current shareholders are as follows: the Austrian government (via the Austrian Industrial Holding) with a 31.5% stake, the International Petroleum Investment Company of Abu Dhabi with 24.9%, OMV itself with 0.3%, and 43.3% in free float.
+The company is headquartered in Vienna.

 In April 2004, OMV Gas GmbH (a 100% subsidiary of OMV AG) became the legal successor to contracts signed between Gazprom Export and OMV AG.